QRD - Current Issue About QRD QRD Archives

 QRD – What’s a bad habit in your playing you wish you could break?

-Ashkelon – I rarely upstroke when picking.
+Ashkelon – I rarely use upstrokes when picking slowly.

 QRD – Playing what other instrument do you think can most help someone’s guitar playing?